What is cholesterol?

 Definitive diagnosis is made from a skin biopsy or a biopsy of other involved tissue.
-The biopsy should show diagnostic cholesterol crystals or clefts within the blood vessel wall, along with thrombi (blood clots).
+The histology of cholesterol emboli should show diagnostic cholesterol crystals or clefts within the blood vessel wall, along with thrombi (blood clots).
 The clefts are spaces left by the crystals that have been washed out by the tissue fixation.

 Blood tests show an eosinophilia in up to 80% of affected patients.
 Other changes that may be seen include:

 - Raised white cell count and/or platelet count

 - Microscopic blood in the urine or stool